Security Incident Report – Ultimate How to Guide

 Be honest, even if you’re not proud of your actions.

 An incident report helps us learn from our mistakes and make the world a better place.
 By simply writing down the sequence of events we are creating an external account that can aid legal or civil proceedings.
-Incident report software helps with this process.
+Incident report software such as, SIRV helps with this process.

 A security report can appear daunting and time consuming but it’s a hugely valuable exercise.
 Everyone from manager to CEO could benefit from the report you write.